victorliu/S4/doc/S4v2lua.md

 Example:

     S:ExcitationPlanewave{ k = {0, 0, 1}, u = {0, 1, 0}, cu = {1, 0}, cv = {0, 0} }

+### Simulation: GetEpsilon

+Returns the dielectric constant at a point in space.
+Currently, the dielectric constant is assumed to be a scalar complex number.

+Example:

+    eps_real, eps_imag = S:GetEpsilon{x, y, z}

 ### Material: SetName/GetName